 In this article, we’re going to cover the background on heel-to-toe drop and what to look for in running shoes so that you get the best possible product for you!
 By the end, you will not be wondering anymore what that weird phrase means.

-Also known as offset, heel-to-toe drop simply means the amount of material under the heel relative to the amount of material under the forefoot of the shoe.
+Also known as offset, heel-to-toe drop simply means the difference between the heel height and the forefoot height in a shoe.
 Typically, the drop is given in millimeters.

-However, running shoes with a lower heel-to-toe drop are more even in the thickness of material under the entire foot from heel-to-toe.
+However, running shoes with a lower heel-to-toe drop are more even in thickness throughout the midsole.
 To put it more simply, if the heel is fatter and thicker, there is a larger heel-to-toe drop.

 Where Did Heel-To-Toe Drop Come From?

-Heel-to-toe drop has become more well-known in recent years, thanks to the publication of Christopher McDougall’s book Born to Run, which talks about the world’s greatest distance runners who happen to come from a tribe in Mexico.
+Heel-to-toe drop became a hot topic of conversation after Christopher McDougall’s book Born to Run was published.
+In it, the author talks about the world’s greatest distance runners, who happen to come from a rural tribe in Mexico.

-They don’t use any fancy footwear, so McDougall’s premise is that maybe we really don’t need all the cushioning from running shoes.
-We are born being ready to run.
-McDougall discussed the concept of barefoot running and how it had become popular throughout the United States.
+They don’t use any fancy footwear, instead running barefoot or in sandals.
+And they don’t get the same kinds of injuries your running buddies have.
+No tendonitis, no shin splints, no stress fractures.
+McDougall’s premise is that maybe we really don’t need all the cushioning from running shoes.
+Humans evolved their running mechanics long, long before shoes were invented, so we are born being ready to run.
+McDougall discusses the concept of barefoot running and how it had become popular throughout the United States.

-As barefoot running began to sweep through America, there was increasing development of minimal and zero-drop shoes (and even five-fingered shoes like Vibrums) as well as major running shoe brands lowering the drop for a more “natural” feel.
+Still, as barefoot running began to sweep through America, there was increasing development of minimal and zero-drop shoes (and even five-fingered shoes like Vibrams) as well as major running shoe brands lowering the drop for a more “natural” feel.

 What is the Range of Drop in Running Shoes?